 There is some music that I save for the night, and then there’s some that I leave for the morning.
 Windy And Carl‘s latest album, We Will Always Be, is one of the latter.
 Waking up to a beautiful weekend ahead, I brew up some green tea, open my window blinds and wait for the sunrise.
-Half way through the album, somewhere around “The Forst in Winter”, the sun’s early glimmer spills over the buildings into my studio.
+Half way through the album, somewhere around “The Frost in Winter”, the sun’s early glimmer spills over the buildings into my studio.
 Even the cover of this release features a sunflower… so I know I’m in the right place…

 Composing music since 1993, Windy Weber and Carl Hultgren are a husband-and-wife duo from Dearborn, Michigan, where they run their own music store, Stormy Records.
 Their recordings began appearing on the Chicago-based Kranky in 1995, with The Dream House / Dedications To Flea split, following up with releases on Darla, Music Fellowship, and their very own, Blue Flea.
 I last heard from the duo back in 2008, with their collection, Songs For The Broken Hearted.